JacobBonner/JenkinsTutorial/README.md

 5. Now return to the Jenkins Dashboard.
 You should see the new Pipeline `using-docker-agent` listed under 'All' with the other six projects.

 ### 6.3 - Further Node Configuration
-As your Jenkins environment grows and the number of potential agents increases, you may want to start targeting builds to toward specific nodes.
+As your Jenkins environment grows and the number of potential agents increases, you may want to start targeting builds toward specific nodes.
 For example, perhaps you have a machine that can only run docker instances, or a machine that can only run certain applications that require specific resources, like GPU or CPU.
 It is important to have the ability to select where these processes run, which can be done through labels.
 Recall that a label is a user-defined text for grouping Agents, typically by similar functionality or capability.

 1. To give a Node a label, from the Jenkins Dashboard click 'Manage Jenkins', then under the 'System Configuration' section click 'Manage Nodes and Clouds'.
 2. In this case you will give a label to the node 'worker', so click on that node.
 Then hit 'Configure' in the menu.